Expensify/App/README.md

 # Philosophy
 This application is built with the following principles.
 1. **Data Flow** - Ideally, this is how data flows through the app:
-    1. Server pushes data to the disk of any client
+    1. Server pushes data to the disk of any client (Server -> Pusher event -> Action listening to pusher event -> Ion).
-    1. Disk pushes data to the UI
+    1. Disk pushes data to the UI (Ion -> withIon()/connect() -> React component).
-    1. UI pushes data to people's brains
+    1. UI pushes data to people's brains (React component -> device screen).
-    1. Brain pushes data into UI inputs
+    1. Brain pushes data into UI inputs (Device input -> React component).
-    1. UI inputs pushes data to the server
+    1. UI inputs pushes data to the server (React component -> Action -> XHR to server).
     1. Go to 1
 1. **Offline first**
-    - All data that is brought into the app should be stored immediately in Ion which puts the data into persistent storage (eg. localStorage on browser platforms)
+    - All data that is brought into the app should be stored immediately on disk in persistent storage (eg. localStorage on browser platforms).
-    - All data that is displayed, comes from persistent storage (Ion)
+    - All data that is displayed, comes from persistent storage.
-1. **UI Binds to Ion**
+1. **UI Binds to data on disk**
+    - Ion is a Pub/Sub library to connect the application to the data stored on disk.
-    - UI components bind to Ion (with `Ion.connect()`) so that any change to the Ion data is automatically reflected in the component by calling `setState()` with the changed data.
+    - UI components bind to Ion (using `withIon()`) and any change to the Ion data is automatically reflected in the component by calling `setState()` with the changed data.
-    - Libraries bind to Ion (with `Ion.connect()`) and use a callback which is triggered with the changed data
+    - Libraries bind to Ion (with `Ion.connect()`) and use a callback which is triggered with the changed data.
+    - The UI should never call any Ion methods except for `Ion.connect()`.
+That is the job of Actions (see next section).
+    - The UI always interacts with an Action when something needs to happen (eg. a person inputs data, the UI passes that data to an Action to be processed).
     - The UI should be as flexible as possible when it comes to:
-        - Incomplete data (always assume data is incomplete or not there)
+        - Incomplete or missing data (always assume data is incomplete or not there)
         - Order of events (all operations can and should happen in parallel rather than in sequence)
 1. **Actions manage Ion Data**
-    - When data needs to be written to or read from the server, this is done through Actions exclusively
+    - When data needs to be written to or read from the server, this is done through Actions only.
-    - Actions should never return data, see the first point.
-Example:  if the action is `fetchReports()`, it does not return the reports, `fetchReports()` returns nothing.
-The action makes an XHR, then puts the data into Ion (using `Ion.set()` or `Ion.merge()`).
+    - Action methods should never return anything (not data or a promise).
+There are very few exceptions to this.
+The only time an action is allowed to return a promise or data is for internal use by that action only.
+Any libraries, actions, or React components that need access to the data from the action should be subscribing to that data with Ion.
-    - Actions should favor using `Ion.merge()` over `Ion.set()` so that other values in an object aren't completely overwritten
+    - Actions should favor using `Ion.merge()` over `Ion.set()` so that other values in an object aren't completely overwritten.
-    - All Ion operations should happen in parallel and never in sequence
+    - All Ion operations should happen in parallel and never in sequence (eg. don't use the promise of one Ion method to trigger a second Ion method).
+    - The only time Actions should use promises to do operations in sequence is when working with XHRs.
-    - If an Action needs access to Ion data, use a local variable and `Ion.connect()`
+    - If an Action needs to access data stored on disk, use a local variable and `Ion.connect()`
-    - Data should be optimistically added to Ion whenever possible without waiting for a server response
+    - Data should be optimistically stored on disk whenever possible without waiting for a server response (eg. creating a new comment)
 1. **Cross Platform 99.9999%**
     1. A feature isn't done until it works on all platforms.
 Accordingly, don't even bother writing a platform-specific code block because you're just going to need to undo it.
     1. If the reason you can't write cross platform code is because there is a bug in ReactNative that is preventing it from working, the correct action is to fix RN and submit a PR upstream -- not to hack around RN bugs with platform-specific code paths.